 During our cruise, we did not get the opportunity to swim with the wild dolphins.
 I’m not sure it happens often.
 The dolphins we saw were feeding, and there were calves in the group hence it was not allowed to swim with them because of the strict regulation by the government.
 I was actually satisfied to see that there are strict laws of conducts to limit the impact of tourism on the animals.
 Anyway, we were already cold on the boat, in winter the water temperature is around 16°, and they were only providing shorty wetsuits so I would have for sure passed my turn!

-After the dolphins, on our way to Hole in the Rock, we spotted seals resting on a rock forming one of the numerous islands.
+After the dolphins, on our way to Hole in the Rock, we spotted seals resting on a rock that formed one of the numerous islands.
 Although the boat was big, we could get close to the rock to admire them.
 Later, on our way back from Hole in the Rock, I quickly spotted three curious little heads popping out of the water when the boat was passing by.
-This was unique and unexpected.
+So cute!

 Sunset at Russell